creativescala/case-study-parser/docs/pages/parsing.md

 ## Parsers

 We're going to implement a `Parser` type, but before we do that we're going to design the interface we'll create.
-In previous case studies you've had a lot of guidance.
-Here we're trying to get in some practice with a type drived design process, so you're asked to think about the implications of particular methods before we discuss how they apply to parsing.
+In previous case studies you've had a lot of guidance, and the task has mostly revolved around implementation.
+Here we're trying to get in some practice with a type drived design process.
+Specifically we're going to use the common type class interfaces as sources of inspiration for methods that may be meaningful on parsers.

 We're going to create a type `Parser[A]`, where the type parameter `A` is the type of the result that a successful parse will produce.
-So, for example, a `Parser[String]` will produce a `String` on a successful parse (not a very informative type), whereas a `Parser[Album]` will produce an `Album` on a successful parse.
+So, for example, a `Parser[String]` will produce a `String` on a successful parse (which is not a very informative type), whereas a `Parser[Album]` will produce an `Album` on a successful parse.

 To actually perform the parsing we'll have a method